Cervator/Cervator.github.io/_posts/2020-12-27-4th-day-of-Xmas.md

 date: "2020-12-27 23:59"
 ---

+_Post series - [part one](2020-12-24-1st-day-of-Xmas.md), [part two](2020-12-25-2nd-day-of-Xmas.md), [part three](2020-12-26-3rd-day-of-Xmas.md), **part four**_

 On the fourth day of Xmas I went a bit insane ...

-If it wasn't clear from the third part of this blog series a lot of this stuff is forecast quite a ways in the future, if ever - this part in particular really tries to **suggest** a possible vision for the _second decade_ of Terasology and our organization overall.
+If it wasn't clear from the third part of this blog series a lot of this stuff is forecast quite a ways in the future, if ever - this part in particular really tries to **suggest** a possible vision for the _second decade_ of Terasology and our organization overall (the _long_ long-term).
 Which does start in less than a year, but certainly we should keep the focus on stability and content going to at least, and beyond too, really :-)

 ### Portals and the void